 - protect all the gathered data with appropriate security practices;

-- notify the authorities in case of breeches;
+- notify the authorities in case of breaches;

 - keep records of data processing;